ja-klaudiusz/TurboCoolStack/README.md

 Completing these tasks will contribute significantly to making **TurboCoolStack** even more efficient and developer-friendly.
 Any contributions or suggestions for these to-dos are welcome! 🚀

+## 🛠 Troubleshooting Common Issues

+Developing across different platforms and environments can sometimes lead to unexpected issues.
+This section aims to address some of the common problems you might encounter when working with **TurboCoolStack**.

+### Issue: `ui` reference error

+**Problem**: After the initial installation, you might encounter issues related to references the `ui` workspace, typically after running `yarn dev` or `yarn build`.
+This problem manifests as errors in resolving dependencies from the **packages/ui**.

+**Likely Cause**: This issue is particularly noticed on Windows systems and seems to stem from how the dependencies and workspaces are initially built and linked together.

+**Quick Fix**:

+1. If you run into this problem, a simple command can usually resolve these reference issues.
+In your terminal, at root of the project, execute the following command:

+`yarn workspace ui build`

+**Additional Context**: It's important to note that this issue tends to occur only at the beginning.
+After successfully building the workspace once, the `ui` refference should thereafter be available both during development mode and the build process.
+This quirk seems to be more of an environmental hiccup rather than a persistent problem, and it's observed less frequently on macOS.

 ## 📄 License

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT) and is available for free.